 - served with all types of veggies (fresh, grilled/smoked, or roasted)

-- spread on burgers, sandwiches, or paninis
+- spread on burgers, sandwiches, paninis, or these Ground Beef Sliders

 - with crab cakes or even as an alternative to wasabi on sushi